Skip to Main Content Skip to Footer Content

 Christmas Cookie Swap Classics

+"‘Tis the season… okay, it’s always cookie season.
+We LOVE the true classics… sugar cookies shaped like snowflakes, snicker-doodles and gooey chocolate chip cookies… but today we’re here to revive some Christmas cookie classics you may have forgotten about!
 Whether you’re baking for Thanksgiving, a holiday cookie swap party, to leave out for Santa, or to enjoy for yourself… our list is sure to spice up your life!
 We’ve broken down our list in order of what we found to be easy, intermediate, difficult and… take a look, give them a try and report back – tell us how it goes!
+WARNING: consuming the desired amounts of the following sweet treats may result in what we call “extra holiday weight.”

 Easy:

-My mom always makes an obscene amount of extraordinarily delicious food around the holidays… and we love her for it.
+Salty Sweet Chocolate Bark My mom always makes an obscene amount of extraordinarily delicious food around the holidays… and we love her for it.
 This simple salty/sweet bark was always on the list!
 Every holiday season you’re going to run into a lot of predictable peppermint bark – but as an alternative, this salty sweet chocolate bark could not be easier or yummier!
 For the same reasons you love chocolate covered pretzels, peanut M&Ms and salted caramel lattes – you’ll love this bark.
-Follow our step-by-step video below- we dare you not to eat it all before you make it to your cookie swap!
+Follow our step-by-step video below- we dare you not to eat it all

 Peanut Butter Blossoms

 These cookies are as recognizable as they are delicious.
 Another staple in the McDermott household every holiday season… and whattdya know?
 Our friends at Betty Crocker came through with a recipe that yields enough PB Blossom cookies for an exchange party.
 These are delicious, classic, and of course, easy-peasy!
+What you’ll need:

 • 1/2 cup granulated sugar